 To apply for a grant, a student must complete an application coversheet and submit the proposal along with a letter of support from a faculty sponsor.
 In addition, for projects that require IRB or IACUC review, approval must be obtained for consideration in this year's selection process.
 Only one application per student is permitted.
 The student should electronically submit the following:

-Questions about this program should be directed to Megan Verry at the Graduate School at firstname.lastname@example.org referencing in the subject line (EGRA and last name).
-Notification of results should be sent out via email by November 12, 2012.
+Questions about this program should be directed to Megan Yakey at the Graduate School at firstname.lastname@example.org referencing in the subject line (EGRA and last name).
+Notification of results should be sent out via email by November 20, 2014.

 The awards have certain limitations: (1) a graduate student can receive only one award in an academic year; (2) funds may be used only to support projects which include original student research, creative or artistic endeavors; (3) IRB or IACUC approval must be obtained; and (4) upon completion of the project the student must submit a final report to the faculty sponsor and the Graduate School.
+(5) Use of these funds for incentives for research participation is strongly discouraged.
+Please email Megan for the additional regulations required prior to submitting a proposal for an EGRA if this is your intent.
 Students that received awards last year may apply again, however, preference will be given to those who have not received these awards previously.
 Eligible expenses for this research program include equipment and materials purchases, photocopying, postage, film, and travel costs.
 Meals and accommodations are eligible expenses.
 Any equipment purchased with an award will revert to the department of the sponsor at the conclusion of the project.
 The budget must be reasonable and not exceed $1000.
 It is expected that funds requested for equipment and supplies will be for items that are not normally available for graduate research in your department.
 The Graduate Research Grant Committee may reduce or delete budget items as it deems appropriate.
 Budget figures must be totaled.